Types of Siamese Cats

 There are two further types of variations in Siamese cats:

-• Tabby point refers to Siamese cats of any the above colors who exhibit a striped, tabby pattern in their fur.
+• Tabby point refers to Siamese cats of any of the above colors who exhibit a striped, tabby pattern in their fur.
+This pattern adds a playful and dynamic dimension to their appearance, making each tabby point uniquely identifiable.

 Adult Siamese cats and kittens